Message from the Department Chair:

-The faculty members of the department have research interests in the following areas: molecular, epidemiological and clinical aspects of head and neck cancer, computer simulation of pharmacokinetics, glomerular cell function in pathological states, kinase modulation of Na pump, modulation of neurotransmitter uptake and release in epilepsy, phytotherapy, cellular and molecular mechanisms in cardiovascular disease, chemical carcinogenesis, toxicology and risk assessment, oxidative damage and repair in age-related diseases, insulin receptor and diabetes in HIV.
-Our faculty is also engaged in research interdisciplinary studies in collaboration with other Departments and Institutions.
+Our faculty members are committed to the excellence of their respective educational areas.
+Their research interests are mainly focused in the following areas: (1) molecular and clinical aspects of head and neck cancer, (3) modulation of neurotransmitter uptake and release in epilepsy, (4) phytotherapy, (5) cellular and molecular mechanisms in cardiovascular disease, (6) chemical carcinogenesis, (7) toxicology and risk assessment, (8) oxidative damage and repair in age-related diseases, and (9) molecular mechanisms of insulin resistance and cognitive impairment in people living with HIV.
+Our faculty is also engaged in research interdisciplinary studies in collaboration with other departments and institutions.